braze-inc/braze-docs/_docs/_user_guide/brazeai/generative_ai/ai_liquid.md

 - SMS messages
 - Push notifications
 - HTML email messages
-    - The assistant works on email messages and not templates, and works best on email messages that are already built.
+    - The assistant works on email messages and not templates and works best on email messages that are already built.
 - Canvases

 ## How it works